mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/AppsResource_replace.md

 #### PUT `/v2/apps/{appId}`

 Replaces parameters of a running application.
-The new application parameters apply only to subsequently created tasks, and currently running tasks are
-__not__ pre-emptively restarted.
 If no application with the given id exists, it will be created.
+If there is an application with this id, all running instances get upgraded to the new definition.

 ##### Example

 **Request:**

 ```
-PUT /v2/apps/myApp HTTP/1.1
+PUT /v2/apps/myapp HTTP/1.1
 Accept: application/json
 Accept-Encoding: gzip, deflate, compress
 Content-Length: 126